manojpawar94/goprograminghub/_posts/_problemsolving/02-LeetCode-02-Problem-Add-Two-Numbers.md

 ```

-The provided Java code represents a solution for adding two numbers that are represented as linked lists, where each node in the linked list contains a single digit of the number.
+The above solution is for adding two numbers that are represented as linked lists, where each node in the linked list contains a single digit of the number.
 The solution uses a straightforward approach to iterate through both linked lists and perform the addition, considering the carry value.
 Here's how the code works:

 1. The `addTwoNumbers` function takes two linked list inputs `l1` and `l2`, which represent the two numbers to be added.
 2. It initializes variables `carry`, `head`, and `intermediate`.